icomse/mcmd/CONTRIBUTING.md

 ## What *Not* to Contribute

-Our lessons already contain more material than we can cover in a typical workshop, so we are usually *not* looking for more concepts or tools to add to them.
+Our lessons already contain more material than we can cover in a typical workshop, so we are generally *not* looking for more concepts or tools to add to them.
 As a rule,
 if you want to introduce a new idea, you must (a) estimate how long it will take to teach